robbert-vdh/yabridge/README.md

 tracker](https://github.com/robbert-vdh/yabridge/issues) or to ask about it in the yabridge [Discord](https://discord.gg/pyNeweqadf).

-- **Please note that yabridge won't work with Wine 6.15, [see above](#tested-with).**
+- **Please note that yabridge won't work with Wine 6.15 and 6.16, [see above](#tested-with).**

 - Both yabridgectl and yabridge try to diagnose many common issues for you.
 If